roisinanglim/GMIT-Programming-Scripting-Project-Sem1/README.md

 * Step 3 - Explore the data using boxplots with overlay of actual datapoints.

 Boxplots give a visual representation of the data.
 The top and bottom of the box are the 75th and 25th percentiles respectivly.
-The horizontal line in the box represents the median value.The dashlines known as the whiskers are
+The horizontal line in the box represents the median value.The dashlines known as the whiskers show the rest of the distribution except for points that are determined to be outliers[7].

 ![petallenght](petallenght.JPG)